harveynw/net-crate/README.md

 # net

-Rust library for communicating with peers over websockets and webrtc.
+Rust library for communicating with peers using WebSockets and WebRTC.

 Designed for games and realtime applications in the browser, which may not require every message to be ordered and reliable.